 - Chills and cold sweats

-The doctors in a rehabilitation facility can ensure that no relapse takes place, and they can administer antianxiety medications to the client to reduce cravings.
-This is why rehab for opiate abuse should always be carried out with medical supervision, whether in an inpatient or an outpatient facility; home detox and cold turkey detox attempts leave too much to risk.
+The doctors in a rehabilitation facility can ensure that no relapse takes place, and they can administer anti-anxiety medications to the patient to reduce cravings.
+This is why rehab for opiate misuse should always be carried out with medical supervision, whether in an inpatient or an outpatient facility; home detox and cold turkey detox attempts leave too much to risk.

-Inpatient rehab is generally recommended for those with severe opiate addictions, either in terms of the length or extent of the abuse.
+Inpatient rehab is generally recommended for those with severe opiate addictions, either in terms of the length or extent of the misuse.
 If the person lives in a situation where drug use might be a risk factor, such as an abusive household or a living situation where drugs are easily accessed, then a doctor might advocate for inpatient treatment, to physically remove the person from the unfavorable environment to better ensure that treatment success is not jeopardized by the risk factors.

 A stay of more than two consecutive days at a rehab center meets most of insurance, medical, and legal definitions of inpatient treatment.

 Inpatient rehab is important even after detox.
-Clients with serious cases of opiate addiction need counseling and therapy to deal with the psychological damage of their behavior, as well as to learn how to cope and survive without the crutch of drugs.
-Onsite residence allows for regular and frequent attendance at meetings, group therapy sessions, classes, and other forms of therapy that inpatient rehab facilities provide, such as:
+Patients with serious cases of opiate addiction need counseling and therapy to deal with the psychological damage of their behavior, as well as to learn how to cope and survive without the crutch of drugs.
+Residential treatment allows for regular and frequent attendance at meetings, group therapy sessions, classes, and other forms of therapy that inpatient rehab facilities provide, such as:

-Instead of residential treatment, an outpatient program offers clients more autonomy in their recovery, on the assumption that when they go home, they and their family members are in a position to ensure a healthy living environment, with little to no chance of relapse.
+Instead of residential treatment, an outpatient program offers patients more autonomy in their recovery, on the assumption that when they go home, they and their family members are in a position to ensure a healthy living environment, with little to no chance of relapse.